gasparka/thesis/docs/pyha.rst

 software defined radio.
 There are many benefits to direct conversion receivers, but there are also some serious drawbacks, the largest being DC offset and IQ imbalances :cite:`bladerfdoc`.

-In frequency domain, DC offset will look like a peak near the 0 Hz.
+DC offset looks like a peak near the 0Hz on the frequenscy response.
 In time domain, it manifests as a constant component on the harmonic signal.

 In :cite:`dcremoval_lyons`, Rick Lyons investigates the use of moving average algorithm as a DC removal circuit.
 This works by subtracting the MA output from the input signal.
-Problem with this approach is that it has passband ripple of 3 dB.
-However, by conninting multiple stages of MA's in series, the ripple can be avoided (:numref:`dc_freqz`) :cite:`dcremoval_lyons`.
+Problem of this approach is the 3 dB passband ripple.
+However, by connecting multiple stages of MA's in series, the ripple can be avoided (:numref:`dc_freqz`) :cite:`dcremoval_lyons`.

 .. _dc_freqz: